granludo/diarize_srt/README.md

 start=72.9s stop=73.8s speaker_SPEAKER_05
 ``

+For batch operations you can do
+``
+bash diarize.sh origin_directory output_directory
+``
+And go grab a cofee.

 Now using a text editor and a nice search and replace you can replace "speaker_SPEAKER_01" for "Speaker Name Here".

 ### Apply diarization to SRT files